Brans-Dicke-like field for co-varying $G$ and $c$: observational constraints: Introduction

 The remainder of the paper is organized as follows.
 In Section \ref{sec:Background-cosmology} we specify the field equation (\ref{eq:FieldEq_gmunu}) for the homogeneous and isotropic metric of background cosmology.
 We also discuss how the varying speed of light (VSL) modifies the relation between the temperature $T$ of the universe and its scale factor, showing that the CMB spectrum is preserved.
 In order to make contact with observations, we need check to how the cosmological distance measurements can be affected by a varying speed of light; this is done in Section \ref{sec:Cosmo-Dist}---where we build the expressions for proper distance, luminosity distance, angular-diameter distance, sound horizon---and in Appendix \ref{app:Redshift}---where it is shown that the redshift $z$ relation with the scale factor $a\left(t\right)$ of standard cosmology remains the same in our BD-like VSL model.
+This can be viewed as a simplifying hypothesis under the perspective that other works consider a modification of the standard Lemaitre formula in order to consider effects of the variation of the speed of light, namely the works by Nguyen \cite{Nguyen2025SNeIa,Nguyen2025Higgs,Nguyen2026}.
 Section \ref{sec:Modelling-c(t)} presents the three parameterizations we use for the varying $c$, putting then into context.
 Section \ref{sec:Observations} finally constrains the three parameterizations for $c\left(z\right)$ using a combinations of various datasets, including SN Ia data (Pantheon$+$ and Union2.1) sets, Baryon Acoustic Oscillations (DESI), and CMB (Planck).
 Our final remarks are given in Section \ref{sec:Final-remarks}.